 In 2006, Pemberton presented ‘The Toxic Series’ a highly successful solo exhibition in Mayfair, London.
 The substantial body of work consisted of large abstract Plexiglas panels painted with cut ‘brushmarks’ and fields of colored tape locked in resin.
-The work whilst concerned with toxicity and the ‘beauty’ of pollution produced paintings of pure subject matter.
-Many subsequent commissions took Pemberton deeper into this analysis and way of working.
+The work whilst concerned with toxicity and the ‘beauty’ of pollution produced abstract paintings of pure subject matter.
+Subsequent years of commissions took Pemberton deeper into this analysis and way of working.

 Once the commissions of ‘Toxic’ works were complete, this way of working felt exhausted for the artist and a new set of questions began to emerge.
 A period of inevitable exploration followed, both culturally and creatively.
 Relocation to Brazil brought broader life experiences and a new creative ethos.
 Subsequent years took the artist to live and work in New York and Argentina before returning to London for practical study at the Slade School of Art.